Cervical cancer and fertility

 Before treatment you’ll have the chance to talk to your doctors about how you feel and what you want and they’ll be able to tell you what your options are.

 If you have a hysterectomy, which is having your womb removed, or if you have radiotherapy which prevents your ovaries from working you won’t be able to get pregnant after treatment.

 However, you may be able to store your embryos or have your eggs frozen and stored for use in the future by a surrogate.

 There is hope - in some cases, women with early cervical cancer may still be able to get pregnant and have children.
-There are treatments which help preserve fertility but they’re not right for everyone.
+There are treatments that help preserve fertility but they’re not suitable for everyone.

 If your cervical cancer is at a very early stage you may be able to have a radical trachelectomy, a cone biopsy or a LLETZ.
 With these treatments having a baby may still be possible afterwards.

 Trachelectomy - Your surgeon will try to remove all of the cancer, but leave the internal opening of the cervix.
 This is then stitched up leaving a small opening for your period flow.
 The stitch will hopefully support a pregnancy until a baby can be born by Caesarean section.